-It is not always possible to use limb-sparing surgery| and occasionally removing (amputating) the whole limb may be necessary.
+It is not always possible to use limb-sparing surgery, and occasionally the surgeon will need to remove (amputate) the limb.

 You may also have an oxygen mask on when you first wake up.
 Some people will have a tube in their bladder (catheter) to drain urine into a bag until they are up and moving around.
 The part of your body that has been operated on will be covered with bandages or a plaster cast to control swelling.
 There will be a tube (drain) coming from your wound to drain off excess blood and fluids into a small container.
 This will usually be taken out after 3-4 days.
 You will also have stitches or staples to close the wound, which are usually taken out about 10-14 days after the operation.

 You may have some discomfort for a few days after your operation.
-To start with you may be given morphine by an intravenous PCA pump, or you may have an epidural infusion.
+To start with, you may have morphine through an intravenous patient-controlled analgesia (PCA) pump, or you may have an epidural infusion.
 It’s important to let the nurses know if you’re still in pain so that they can adjust your painkillers.

 Once you’re moving around more, you will go to the hospital gym for physiotherapy.
 This is a very important part of your recovery.
 Your physiotherapist will give you different exercises to do as your wound heals and you gain strength.
-If you’re going to be fitted with an artificial limb you’ll also be taught how to use this to help you regain independence in everyday activities.

 You will see an occupational therapist soon after your operation.
 Their aim is to help you become as independent as possible in everyday activities.
-They may suggest different ways of doing things, or aids or equipment that you can use.
+They may suggest different ways of doing things, or suggest aids or equipment you can use.